wavemaker/docs/learn/react-native/react-native-embed.md

 - After the command is executed, embed should get generated in the following path **dest_path/android-embed**.

-- Add the following line in project-level build.gradle.s
+- Add the following line in project-level build.gradle.

 ```
 apply from:'./rnApp/root.build.gradle'